-- You won’t be approved for most Chase business credit cards if you’ve opened five or more new card accounts in the past 24 months; the good news is that when you’re approved for a Chase business credit card, that application shouldn’t count towards the 5/24 limit, given that it won’t show up on your personal credit report
+- You won’t be approved for Chase credit cards if you’ve opened five or more new card accounts in the past 24 months (known as the “5/24” rule); the good news is that when you’re approved for a Chase business credit card, that application shouldn’t count towards the 5/24 limit, given that it won’t show up on your personal credit report

 - You can have each of the three different Ink Cards, so if you have the Ink Business Preferred you’re still eligible for the Ink Business Cash and Ink Business Unlimited

 How can you get approved for all three Chase Ink Cards?

 If your goal is to be approved for all three Ink cards, your best strategy is “slow and steady,” as they say.
 I’d recommend applying for the cards a bit over 30 days apart, at the absolute fastest.
 If you apply for the first card on day one, apply for the second card on day 35 (or so), and then the last one day 70 (or so).
 Or maybe wait even longer between applications.

 If it were me, I’d definitely recommend making the Ink Business Preferred℠ Credit Card one of the first cards you apply for.
 The card has great bonus categories, an excellent cell phone protection plan, and having that card lets you transfer all your points to airline and hotel partners.